StackStorm/st2/contrib/linux/sensors/README.md

 ## NOTICE

 File watch sensor has been updated to use trigger with parameters supplied via a rule approach.
-Tailing a file path supplied via a config file is now deprecated.

 An example rule to supply a file path is as follows: